 Red Bull Romaniacs winner Wade Young and SuperEnduro World Champion Cody Webb head the billing at the 2018 Tennessee Knockout Extreme Enduro, August 18-19.

-Wade Young and Cody Webb will head the strong international line-up of Colton Haaker, Manuel Lettenbichler, Mario Roman and Travis Teasedale at this year’s Tennesse Knockout on August 18-19.
+Wade Young and Cody Webb will head the strong international and American line-up at this year’s Tennesse Knockout, this weekend August 18-19.

-The eighth running of the Tennessee Knockout has an international world class rider list heading the strongly supported event based at the Sequathchie Trials Training Centre.
+The eighth running of the Tennessee Knockout has a world class rider list heading the strongly supported event based at the Sequathchie Trials Training Centre.

 We haven’t’ seen much of 2017 TKO winner Cody Webb outdoors this year.
 After taking the SuperEnduro World Championship the newly formed World Enduro Super Series took riders to Portugal and the Extreme Lagares before heading to Erzberg where Cody crashed and put himself out of action for much of the summer so far.
 The TKO will be his first major race back from injury.